-Stephanie's paintings, films and photography have been exhibited internationally & she has been invited for several international exhibitions over the years.
-In addition, Stephanie has been awarded scholarships, artist residencies, published several times for her international photography, booked as both an instructor, G20 YEA delegate and public speaker.
-She has also obtained international award nominations for her humanitarian work via the arts and received a bronze Stevie Award in the 2019 International Business Awards under the category not for profit organization of the year, the award was presented in Vienna Austria.
-In addition, she was named "Woman of the year" for her not for profit contributions to society in the 2019 Stevie Awards held in NYC.
+Stephanie's paintings, films and photography have been exhibited internationally & she has been invited to several international exhibitions over the years.
+In addition, Stephanie has been awarded scholarships, artist residencies, published several times for her international photography, booked as both an instructor, G20 YEA delegate, policy lead and public speaker.
+She has also obtained several international awards for her humanitarian work and her use of innovation and artistry to create social impact.

 To view her CV click here.